 It is very important for the engineer to study the drainage conditions on any project where curbs will control or have an effect on drainage.
 This study should be made prior to the start of any grading work, as it may be necessary to make minor alterations in grades or minor changes in elevations of inlets to catch basins, culverts, etc., in order to assure efficient drainage.
-The engineer and surveyor are cautioned that two particularly troublesome areas are drainage through turnouts and areas where the curb is on the high side of super-elevated portions of the roadway.
+The engineer and surveyor are cautioned that two particularly troublesome areas are drainage through turnouts and areas where curb is on the high side of super-elevated portions of the roadway.
 The areas behind and between curbs and right-of-way line should be checked to assure drainage flows to a drain structure.

-Finished appearance is of great importance in the construction of curbs, gutters, sidewalks and driveways as they are seen by motorists and pedestrians.
+Finished appearance is of great importance in the construction of curbs and gutters as they are seen by motorists and pedestrians.
 Good alignment, grade, and finish are essential.
 Clean, straight forms, in good condition, are necessary to achieve a quality product.
 Flexible radius forms should be used on curves.
 Forms should be properly staked and braced.

 The operations of mixing, placing, and consolidating the concrete should be coordinated with the finishing operations so that the pour operation does not get too far ahead of the finishers.
-The use of too much water while finishing, e.g. sprinkling or spraying additional water on the surface, may make for a good initial appearance, but in a few years, traffic and run-off will wear away the thin, weak layer of paste on the surface that now has an excessive water-cement ratio.
-This is often difficult for the inspector to enforce due to poor past enforcement, but it must be done.
-In areas where freeze-thaw is of concern, such surfaces will delaminate within only one or two winters.

-The inspector should not accept concrete that has been retempered or concrete that has been in the mixer longer than the time allowed by the specifications unless the use of a hydration stabilizing admixture has been approved and is included in the mix design.
-Since the specifications do not require vibrating concrete used in curbs and gutters, spading along the forms is necessary in order to work the coarse aggregate away from the faces, thus avoiding honeycombing.
+The use of too much water while finishing the curb may make it look fine now, but in a few years traffic and run-off will wear away the thin, weak layer of grout on the surface.
+This is often difficult for the Inspector to enforce due to poor past enforcement, but it must be done.
+The Inspector should not accept concrete that has been retempered or concrete that has been in the mixer longer than the time allowed by the specifications.
+Since the specifications do not require vibrating concrete used in curbs and gutters, "spading" along the forms is necessary in order to work the coarse aggregate away from the faces, thus avoiding "honeycombing."